 The issue of increasing the labour load of women by introducing irrigation has received some comments in some of the documents supplied by SSIDP.
-Several comments are apropos on our part although no formal labour studies (especially return on labour and maximisation of return on family labour by utilising idle school leavers) have been conducted to the best of our knowledge in the three schemes we visited.
+Several comments are apropos on our part although no formal labour studies have been conducted to the best of our knowledge in the three schemes we visited.

 First, where women have been irrigating by canal, bucket or unreliable water supply, formalising irrigation infrastructure and supply clearly will lessen the women labour load which more often than not does not lead to stable production and returns.
 Women in Tetu and Kamayoga "A" and Ngare Ndare were clear on this.
-They said that canal and bucket irrigation demanded more work although the returns were uncertain at times.
+They said that canal and bucket irrigation demanded more work.
 The informal system in S.W.
-Kano also led to work without always sure returns.
+Kano also led to more work without always sure returns.